BrightID/react-brightid-nft-mint/README.md

 ## Use With Relay Server

 Using the module with a relay server is a much better user experience, but requires you setting up a server, and funding a wallet with EIDI.
 This server will handle the IDChain transactions on behalf of the user.
-The relay server code can be found at https://github.com/SongADAO/brightid-registration-relay.
+The relay server code can be found at https://github.com/SongADAO/brightid-10k-nft-mint-relay.

 ### Import

 ```
-import { BrightIDRegistrationViaRelay } from "react-brightid-registration";
+import { BrightID10KNftMint } from "react-brightid-registration";
 ```

 ### Include in Template

 ```
-<BrightIDRegistrationViaRelay
+<BrightID10KNftMint
     context="__YOUR_BRIGHT_ID_CONTEXT__"
     contractAddr="__YOUR_REGISTRATION_CONTRACT_ADDRESS__"
     mainnetRpcUrl="https://mainnet.infura.io/v3/__YOUR_INFURA_ID__"